buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRoofTypeEnum.md

 # IfcRoofTypeEnum

-This enumeration defines the basic configuration of the roof in terms of the different roof shapes.
+This enumeration defines the basic configuration of the roof in terms of the different roof shapes.<!-- end of definition -->

 Roofs which are subdivided into more than these basic shapes or roofs with non-regular shapes (free form roofs) have the type _FREEFORM_.